wookey-project/ewok-kernel/doc/devices.rst

 To activate the DMA transfer, the task needs to call ``sys_cfg(CFG_DMA_RECONF)``.
-This syscall will configure all the fields involved in the transfer and launch it if every required field are properly set.
+This syscall will configure all the fields involved in the transfer and launch it if every required field is properly set.
 This behavior allows the task to activate the DMA at will, e.g. when the input buffer is ready, or after receiving a dedicated IPC.